christopherclary/appropriate-tech/README.md

 <b>Questions</b> <br>
 We will discuss your thoughts about the painting in relation to who is speaking for whom and how.
 From what position was Dana creating?
-And Parker?
+Or Parker?
 Or Neïl?
-What positions are fixed and where is identity fluid?
+What positions are fixed, where is identity fluid, and would there have been another way for Dana to appropriate the Emmett Til photograph?
 What technologies were used here?
-How did the tech influence things?
+How was the tech influencial?

 <b>Concepts</b> <br>